Connecting with Community

 The Shaare Zedek Bridge Club meets every Monday evening from 6:30 - 9:00 PM.
 Begun in October 1992 by the former Shaare Zedek Men's Club, the group has played every week except for holidays!
 Entrance is $5 per person, payable at the door.
 Light refreshments are provided.
 No RSVP is necessary.
 Please contact Ellen Reiss for more information.

-Shaare Zedek is honored to be included in the 2016 synagogue training program for UJA-Federation of New York's Live With Purpose initiative.
+Shaare Zedek was honored to be included in the 2016 synagogue training program for UJA-Federation of New York's Live With Purpose initiative.
 As we aspire to be better citizens of our local and global communities through shared action, our rabbi and lay leaders have chosen to focus our social action efforts on issues related to immigrants and refugees.
 Please refer to our calendar of events for more information about learning and action.